Herniated Disc Injury Claims in Ada, OK

 The Reality of Disc Findings in the General Population

-This is the central battleground in disc injury cases.
+This is where these cases get fought.
 MRIs of asymptomatic adults frequently show disc findings.

 How Insurers Use This